spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 single trials by selecting one of the EEG, MEG (magnetometer) tabs (see other chapters for how to use the buttons in the M/EEG Review window).

+> **Tip:** A simple way to run any batch pipeline in your script is to save it as an `.m` file and add the line
+>
+>```matlab
+>    spm_jobman('run', matlabbatch);
+>```
+>
+>at the end.
+If you now run this script, it will execute the batch pipeline defined in the `matlabbatch` variable.
+You can change some of the lines if necessary (such as the path to the input file) before running the script or put a loop around the lines where you change some of the inputs and rerun the batch.

 ### Merging (concatenating runs)